EdictaMG/Python_calculator/README.md

 # Python Calculator

 ## Summary

-This is a simple addition-only calculator originally created in Google Colab using Python.
-No databases are required.
+This repository contains a simple addition-only calculator, originally created in Google Colab using Python.
+It doesn’t rely on any databases or external libraries.

-Despite its simplicity and few lines, this was my very first Python script that brought me a deep sense of reward when I finally figured out how to make it work.
+While the calculator is simple and consists of only a few lines of code, it marks my first successful Python script.
+Completing it gave me a profound sense of accomplishment as I figured out how to make it work.

 ## Languages and Libraries Used

+- **Python**: The language used for this calculator.
+- No external libraries or databases are required.

-The language used is Python.
-No databases (or libraries) are needed.
-Script can be ran accessing the Colab link included in the script file, or can be copy and pasted wherever Python is accepted.
+The script can be run directly by accessing the Colab link provided in the script file, or you can copy and paste it into any environment that supports Python.

 ## Key Learnings

-As a beginner in Python (and in coding), two key learnings acquired during the process of scripting this calculator were internalizing the importance of 1) being clear of what I actually wanted to accomplish (what would my end goal should look like) and 2) understanding the actual scripting (what does the syntax really mean)?
+As a beginner in Python and coding in general, working on this calculator taught me two key lessons:

+1. The importance of clearly defining the end goal—understanding what I actually wanted to achieve before starting.
+2. The value of deeply understanding the syntax—knowing exactly what each line of code does.